carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 ![The above image is from Badillo et al., 2020.
 An Introduction to Machine Learning.
 Clinical Pharmacology & Therapeutics.
 107. 10.1002/cpt.1796.](../fig/regression/under_v_over_fit.png)

-The below code will split our dataset into a training dataset containing 2/3 of the samples, and a test set containing the remaining 1/3 of the data.
+The below code will split our dataset into a training dataset containing 2/3 of the samples and a test set containing the remaining 1/3 of the data.
 We'll discuss these different subsets in more detail in just a bit.

 ```python